caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **trusted_roots** is one or more root certificates (as PEM filenames) to trust when connecting to the ACME CA server.
 - **dns** configures the DNS challenge.
 - **resolvers** customizes the DNS resolvers used when performing the DNS challenge; these take precedence over system resolvers or any default ones.
+- **preferred_chains** specifies which certificate chains Caddy should prefer; useful if your CA provides multiple chains.
+Use one of the following options:
+	- **smallest** will tell Caddy to prefer chains with the fewest amount of bytes.
+	- **root_common_name** is a list of one or more common names; Caddy will choose the first chain that has a root that matches with at least one of the specified common names.
+	- **any_common_name** is a list of one or more common names; Caddy will choose the first chain that has an issuer that matches with at least one of the specified common names.

 #### zerossl